-Flip-Over Poison Pill is a defensive strategy which enables shareholders to purchase shares in an acquiring company at a highly discounted price.
-This gets triggered when a hostile bid is successful and strategy is commonly used to combat unwanted takeover attempts.
+Flip-Over Poison Pill is a defensive strategy that enables shareholders to purchase shares in an acquiring company at a highly discounted price.
+It gets triggered when a hostile bid is successful, and strategy is commonly used to combat unwanted takeover attempts.
 If the technique is adopted and the acquisition turns successful, the target firms’ shareholders will dilute the equity of the shareholders in the acquiring firm.

 Strengths of Flip-Over Poison Pill

 As flip-over is a poison pillPoison PillPoison pill is a psychologically based defensive strategy that protects minority shareholders from an unprecedented takeover or hostile management change by increasing the cost of acquisition to a very high level and creating disincentives if a takeover or management changes happen in order to alter the decision maker’s mind. strategy, below are some of the benefits which are may also be common to other similar practices as well:

 - They are effective deterrents against hostile takeovers

 - There is room for bargaining leverage, and boards can choose not to enact such a strategy if the acquiring company is offering a high enough bid or meeting conditions of the target firm.